 dev_org: Used to deploy the unmanaged code and all dependencies from the feature branch into a Salesforce org to create a usable development environment.

-CumulusCI helps to keep large diffs and merge conflicts from being the norm.
+CumulusCI Flow helps to keep large diffs and merge conflicts from being the norm.
 CumulusCI’s auto-merge functionality helps teams:

 Keep feature branches up-to-date with the